Sunrise elopement in Shenandoah National Park

 Dark Hollow Falls (Mile 50.7 on Skyline Drive)

-The hike: 1.4 miles round trip, descending to the falls.
+The hike: 1.4 miles out and back, descending to the falls.
 (This means you hike down first and climb back up — something to keep in mind in your attire.)
-The trail is paved but steep in sections.
+The trail is only paved a very short way down, then becomes a rocky, steep path.

 The view: A 70-foot tiered waterfall dropping through a forested gorge.
 Absolutely gorgeous, especially in spring when the water is running high.